crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 8. (0.1 points) Do you think you could make a reasonable wage if Mechanical Turk was your sole source of income?
 * Yes
 * No
-9a.
-(0.25 points) Did any of your HITs get rejected?
+9. (0.1 points) Did any of your HITs get rejected?
 You can find out [here](https://www.mturk.com/mturk/dashboard).
 * Yes
 * No
-9b.
-If you did have a HIT rejected, what reason did the Requester give?
+10. (0.25) If you did have a HIT rejected, what reason did the Requester give?
-10. (0.25 points) What types of tasks did you do, and how did you pick them?
+11. (0.5 points) What types of tasks did you do, and how did you pick them?
-11. (0.25 points) What was the highest paying HIT that you completed?
+12. (0.25 points) What was the highest paying HIT that you completed?
 Find it [here](http://crowd-workers.com/track?ordering=-reward) and then click on the HIT title, and copy-and-paste a link to the HIT group (like http://crowd-workers.com/hitgroup/3MGKBFT73MDAA4Y9Z9X7CPRXYV8SJC).
-12. (0.25 points) What HIT paid you the highest hourly rate?
+13. (0.25 points) What HIT paid you the highest hourly rate?
 Sort by "My hourly rate" [here](http://crowd-workers.com/track) and then click on the HIT title, and copy-and-paste a link to the HITgroup (like http://crowd-workers.com/hitgroup/3YE2HAAZKV6SYE0V5LA0H7CLMS9UZ3)
-13. (0.25 points) Describe the most interesting or weirdest or most fun HIT that you found.
+14. (0.5 points) Describe the most interesting or weirdest or most fun HIT that you found.
 Write a couple of sentences describing it.
-14a.
-(0.5) Which do you think provides a better way of discovering work?
+15. (0.1) Which do you think provides a better way of discovering work?
 * Crowd Workers
 * Mechanical Turk
 * Other
-14b.
-Why?
+16. (0.5 points) Why?
-15. (0.1 points) Would you recommend Crowd Workers to other Turkers?
+17. (0.1 points) Would you recommend Crowd Workers to other Turkers?
 * Yes
 * No
-16. (0.25 points) What would you do to improve the site to make it easier for users to find higher paying work?
+18. (0.5 points) What would you do to improve the site to make it easier for users to find higher paying work?
-17a.
-(0.5 points) Did you check out any of the other Turker productivity sites or try any productivity plugins?
+19. (0.2 points) Did you check out any of the other Turker productivity sites or try any productivity plugins?
 * TurkOpticon
 * Turker Nation
 * mTurk List
 * HITS worth Turking for
-17b.
-What did you think of the other productivity tools?
+20. (0.5) What did you think of the other productivity tools?
-18a.
-Extra Credit (up to 1 point): Did you Leave a review for Crowd Workers on Google Chrome store?
+21. Extra Credit (up to 1 point): Did you Leave a review for Crowd Workers on Google Chrome store?
-18b.
-What changes would help improve the Crowd Workers plugin?
+22. What changes would help improve the Crowd Workers plugin?
 Were there any bugs you noticed?
 What was difficult or unintuitive to use?
 What features would you like to see added?